jonchammer/Hough-Art/README.txt

       installation directory.

 Documentation:
   The first argument is required.
 It is the name/location of the file to be used for input.
+  If the -d flag is set, the first argument specifies the directory containing the input files instead.
 All other arguments have both a command and an associated argument of their own.
   The options are as follows:

   -o : Specify the name and location of the output file.
 DevIL supports many different extensions,
        including .png and .jpg.
 The default value is "../images/output.png".
+If the -d flag is set, This parameter specifies the directory at which the resulting files will be saved.
+The filename will be the same as the input filename.

+  -d : Flag - Enable directory processing.
+All files in the input directory will be processed
+       and written to the output directory with the same filename.

   -w : Specify the width of the output image in pixels.
 The default value is 320.

   -h : Specify the height of the output image in pixels.
 The default value is 160.